Author & Choctaw Storyteller

 His recent performance highlights include a full-length theater piece, “Rolling Way the Rock,” based on the story of Choctaw Clarence Carnes, who at age nineteen became the youngest inmate ever sentenced to Alcatraz Federal Prison.
-Tingle premiered the piece at the 2006 International Symposium of Artists of Conscience in Victoria, British Columbia.
+Tingle premiered the piece at the 2006 International Symposium of Artists of Conscience in Victoria, British Columbia, and most recently performed the piece at Jim May’s monthly theater gathering in Woodstock, Illinois.

 In May of 2004, Tingle founded the Choctaw Storytelling Festival, a three-day celebration of the Choctaw narrative: traditional, historical, and personal.
 Joining tribal elders with youthful attendees, the festival promotes the ongoing transmission of foundation stories so critical to the Choctaw community.
 Stories are told in the Choctaw language as well as English.

-The following are selected from over 400 stories:
+The following are selected from over 400 of Tim’s performance-ready stories:

 Adult, young adult, and college audiences: